LolloneS/Matrix_CPP/Report.md

 Another assumption I had to make (and tried to enforce using `assert`) is that users will try to do legit operations, i.e. no *out of range* operations, wrongly called constructors and similar.

-I also had to assume that there exists a default constructor for any data type that will be used as content of the matrix.
-This is not a strong assumption, but still requires quite some attention especially when dealing with custom data types;
+I also had to assume that there exists a constructor that accepts `0` as a parameter for any data type that will be used as content of the matrix.
+This is quite a strong assumption, and requires some attention especially when dealing with different data types;

 ## Design patterns